Advertiser disclosure

 Should I answer questions about my parents on the FAFSA if I am an independent student?

 If you answer “Yes” to at least one of the dependency questions, you’re considered an independent student.
-Therefore, are not required to answer questions about your parents.
-While some schools may require information about your parents, but that should not affect the federal student aid you receive.
+Therefore, you are not required to answer questions about your parents.
+While some schools may require information about your parents, that should not affect the federal student aid you receive.

 Is it better to file as a dependent or independent in college?